Two St. Croix Men Get Probation For Picking Up Eleven Pounds Of Marijuana

 Sweeney called Webster, who agreed to pick up the package.
 Both Sweeney and Webster knew the package contained 4,980 grams of marijuana, Sharpe said.

-The case was investigated by the Immigration and Customs Enforcement’s Homeland Security Investigations (HSI) with the assistance of the U.S. Postal Inspection Service and U.S. Drug Enforcement Administration (DEA).
+The case was investigated by U.S. Immigration and Customs Enforcement’s Homeland Security Investigations (HSI) with the assistance of the U.S. Postal Inspection Service and U.S. Drug Enforcement Administration (DEA).

 It was prosecuted by Assistant U.S. Attorney Rhonda Williams-Henry.